 Hopefully, you’ll never be in a position where you need a survival knife to survive.
-But should that situation arrive, you’ll be set with one of these seven great picks.
+But should that situation arrive, you’ll be set with one of these 13 great picks.
 Our selections, below.

 1. Ontario Knife Company 499 Air Force Survival Knife

 Carried by Air Force pilots for decades, this survival knife from the Ontario Knife Company may look retro, but it’s decidedly modern in how helpful it is to have alongside you.
 The blade itself is five inches long to help you cut and trim anything you may need while the reversed sawtooth side allows for, well, sawing effectively.
 The leather handle helps to give the knife a good grip, allowing you to use it confidently.

 2. SOG SEAL Strike Survival Knife

 With its specialized SEAL Strike blade, this survival knife from SOG has been field-tested by the best of America’s military to ensure it’s more than capable for civilian use.
 With a total length of 9.8 inches, the SEAL Strike is considerable, but not in a bad way.
 Rather, it feels good in your hand and has a solid weight to it when in use.
 The titanium nitride coating on the blade itself ensures it won’t break down over time, meaning you can consistently use it without the worry of it failing you.
 And, of course, there’s a sawtooth edge for really difficult cuts.